How to invest in your teams with EQ training

 Emotional intelligence training doesn’t eliminate negative emotions.
 It provides tools and techniques for coping.
 This training helps employees recognise their feelings and limits.
 Then they can plan their interactions and activities with others.

-Assists staff in adjusting to change and uncertainty
+Assist staff in adjusting to change and uncertainty

 If employees have been properly trained, they can accept change, figure out the best way to respond to it, and make changes that are good for the business.